 There are different marketing agencies that offer different real estate social media marketing packages.

-But make sure they have a track record or at least some marketing key performance indicators at hand, such as the cost per acquisition (cost per lead), and the number of leads they can generate with the monthly costs they charge.
+But make sure they have a track record or at least some marketing key performance indicators, such as the cost per acquisition (cost per lead) and the number of leads they can generate with the monthly costs they charge.